 A houseboat along one of the canals in Amsterdam seen during our motor boat ride

 And finally, I ended in Berlin, where I've wanted to visit for years, having heard often it's one of the coolest cities there is.
 I actually spent two weeks staying with a family in the East of the city through an exchange program organized for my high school German class -- my first time in Europe -- and was also curious what I would remember.
 The combination of that sentimental value, my family's history in Germany (my grandma's German Jewish family emigrated in 1937 to escape the Third Reich), Berlin's unconventionality for a European capital, and a truly novel vibe and mix of people affected me in a way I didn't expect.
-I'll write more on all in future posts, but for now, a photo from each:
+I'll write more on all in future posts.

 Sunset at Berlin's Viktoriapark in Kreuzberg neighborhood